MarkRobles/CSharpFundamentals/README.md

   So raising the event is really just invoking the delegate, and handling the event is just using that += operator to add a method into  the invovation list

+  Pilars of POO

+  Encapsulation
+  Allow us to hide details about our code with access modififers and properties